Mpox (monkeypox): For health professionals

 What's unique to the 2022 multi-country outbreak

-As of May 2022, many non-endemic countries, including Canada, reported an unusually large number of cases of mpox (monkeypox), with sustained chains of local transmission.
+Since May 2022, many non-endemic countries, including Canada, reported an unusually large number of cases of clade IIb MPXV, with sustained chains of local transmission.
 Prior to this outbreak, mpox was rarely observed outside of endemic countries of West and Central Africa, except for sporadic cases or clusters of cases, in relation with travel to endemic countries or with importation of reservoir animals.

-Currently, transmission occurs mainly through direct and intimate contact (for example, sexual contact) with a person who has mpox.
+In Canada, transmission of clade IIb MPXV occurs mainly through direct and intimate contact (for example, sexual contact) with a person who has mpox.
 However, cases of transmission not linked to sexual exposure have been reported.
-It is not known whether airborne transmission of mpox occurs, although it is not the primary mode of transmission.
+Although airborne transmission is possible, current data continue to support minimal role of spread through the air for clade II MPXV.

-While mpox can infect anyone, most cases in the 2022 outbreak have been identified in men who reported sexual contact with other men.
+While MPXV can infect anyone, most cases reported in Canada in the 2022 outbreak have been among gay, bisexual, and other men who have sex with men.

 On July 23rd, 2022, the World Health Organization (WHO) officially declared mpox to be a Public Health Emergency of International Concern (PHEIC).